Swedish firms advance mine electrification

 Unveiled by the company in September, eMine is a portfolio of electrification technologies that makes the all-electric mine possible and is integrated with digital applications and services to monitor and optimize energy usage.

 This includes the eMine Trolley System being implemented at Kristineberg to eMine FastCharge – high-power electric charging for haul trucks that is currently in the pilot phase and is expected to be commercially available next year.

-As advanced as ABB is when it comes to electrification, digitization, automation, robotics, and motion technologies, the Swedish company understands that the rapid transition of the mining sector to zero-carbon solutions requires collaborations between original equipment manufacturers and the key suppliers of mining-related technologies.
+As advanced as ABB is when it comes to electrification, digitization, automation, robotics, and motion technologies, the Swiss company understands that the rapid transition of the mining sector to zero-carbon solutions requires collaborations between original equipment manufacturers and the key suppliers of mining-related technologies.

 "ABB is supporting mining companies' electrification strategies by working together with OEMs, such as Epiroc, and many other technology innovators to build an interoperable system and help fast-track the development of emissions-reducing systems," said ABB Global Head of Mining Max Luedtke.
 "No company can do this alone and through our recently-launched ABB Ability eMine portfolio we can ensure electrification and automation of the whole mining operation, combining solutions with others to lower CO₂ and move towards a more sustainable society."

 The collaboration to develop an electric trolley mine truck system at Kristineberg also includes the Swedish government, which is helping to fund the project through Vinnova.